MaayanLab/clustergrammer-docs/docs/app_integration.rst

   :alt: L1000CDS2 Clustergram
   :target: http://amp.pharm.mssm.edu/clustergrammer/l1000cds2/55e0b68a5bf3665f1a726bfa

   `L1000CDS2`_ uses Clustergrammer to produce interactive visualizations of input gene signatures and perturbation signatures that mimick or reverse the user's user-input signature.
-A users's input signature is shown as rows with gene-expression levels shown as row-bars (red/blue for up/down expression) and perturbations found to mimic/reverse their signature are shown as columns in the heatmap.
+A users's input signature is shown as rows with gene expression levels shown as row-bars (red/blue for up/down expression) and perturbations found to mimic/reverse their signature are shown as columns in the heatmap.

 Harmonizome
 ===========